In Julia's Kitchen with Master Chefs

 Madhur Jaffrey and Reed Hearon (#132) Duration: 25:34 STEREO TVG

-International cookbook author and teacher, Madhur Jaffrey, and chef/owner of LuLu in San Francisco, Reed Hearon, visit Julia Child in her kitchen.
-Jaffrey creates Minty Sweet and Sour Eggplant, a dish that can be served as a first course or as a side dish for lamb.
-Hearon creates two dishes: Iron Skillet Mussels and Sand Dabs a la Plancha.
-Both dishes are made with very little sauce, using much of the natural flavor of the seafood.
+International cookbook author and teacher Madhur Jaffrey creates minty sweet and sour eggplant, a dish that can be served as a first course or as a side dish for lamb.
+Reed Hearon creates two dishes: iron skillet mussels and sand dabs a la plancha.
+Both dishes are made with very little sauce, using much of the natural flavor of the seafoods.

 Jim Dodge (#134) Duration: 25:34 STEREO TVG

-Master baker and teacher at the New England Culinary Institute in Vermont, Jim Dodge creates an all-American apple pie -the Harvest Apple Pie.
+Vermont, Jim Dodge creates an all-American apple pie--the Harvest Apple Pie.
 To get a flaky crust, Dodge makes sure to use cold butter.
 He also suggests using Empire and Golden Delicious apples rather than Granny Smith or Red Delicious.